 Forensic examiners, a biologist, and DNA program analysts

 In 1998, the FBI Laboratory began using DNA testing in forensic cases.
 Prior to 1998, serological testing was used in detecting, characterizing, and attributing bodily fluid stains found on evidence submitted to the laboratory.
 The first DNA tests were used primarily in the same fashion and with the same purpose as the serological test.
 The major advantage of DNA testing was the yielding of genetic profiles that were generally more discriminating (possessed by fewer people) than serology markers.
 The FBI continues to use serological tests to detect and characterize bodily fluid stains on submitted evidence.
 In addition to the use of serological testing, the FBI uses Polymerase Chain Reaction (PCR) and Short Tandem Repeat (STR) analysis to detect minute amounts of biological material to generate DNA profiles sufficiently rare to be associated to a single individual to a reasonable degree of scientific certainty.
+You may refer to the case acceptance policy here.

 Currently, the NDNAU performs serological testing to detect blood and semen during Nuclear DNA testing in biological stains and or on evidence items from which DNA can be recovered depending upon the usage.